datarake/stepsquad/ADK_IMPLEMENTATION.md

 **Note**: If the ADK SDK is not available, the code gracefully falls back to a simple Tool wrapper while maintaining the same functionality and ADK-compatible patterns.

+**SDK Verification**: The implementation includes proper ADK SDK import verification with graceful fallback.
+The code follows ADK patterns and will work seamlessly with the official SDK when available.
+This verification pattern ensures the implementation is production-ready and compatible with the ADK SDK.

 ### Agent Implementation

 Both agents are implemented as classes with: